Johnny Shepherd

-Johnny Shepherd (born April 24, 1957) was a star college football running back and the Rookie of the Year in the Canadian Football League.
+Johnny Shepherd (born April 24, 1957) was an American star college football running back and the Rookie of the Year in the Canadian Football League (CFL).

 College career

 Shepherd started his college career at Liberty University, where he was the team leading rusher in 1978 with 529 yards.
 He moved to Livingston University (now The University of West Alabama), where he was named Honorable Mention All-American in 1982, All-Gulf South Conference in 1981 and 1982 and is a member of UWA's Team of the Decade from the 1980s.
 He still sits atop the UWA career rushing chart with 2,057 yards on 387 carries and holds the career per-rush average (5.32).
 He also scored 26 rushing touchdowns in his career and scored 156 points.
 He owns the single-season record for rushing touchdowns with 13, rushing yards with 955, touchdowns scored with 15 and rushing attempts with 183.
 He also owns the single-game rushing record of 189 yards versus Tennessee-Martin in 1982.
 He was inducted into the UWA Hall of Fame in 1997.